BakedGuysDev/SwissKnife/README.md

-# SwissKnife - Scuffed but working
+# SwissKnife

-A paper based plugin dedicated to patching illegal items, exploits and that players have encountered on the Egirls Nation server, plus adding all kinds of new features to the game...
-It's a bit scuffed, but it works.
+Unique Paper based plugin dedicated to patching illegal items, exploits and bugs on anarchy servers, plus adding all kinds of new features to the game.

-The plugin was made just for one server which is Egirls Nation.
-You can use it on other servers, however some features may not work correctly or at all.

-> As of 12.
-Aug.
-2021 adding config options to almost everything is in progress, so if you want to use the plugin, but with some features disabled, there is a big chance you'll get a config option soon.
-Of course you can always make an issue to nudge us in the right direction.
+The plugin started as a way for me to patch things on the Egirls Nation server, but as of the new codebase rewrite in version 1.0.0 it's usable on any server.

-Pull requests are welcome!
+Pull requests are of course welcome!

-## Disclaimer

-If someone will want to use it on their server I or any of the contributors don't take responsibility for broken servers, dead SDD drives, thermonuclear war, or you loosing your sleep because it didn't work and you had to fix it.

-Please do some research, if you have any concerns about features included in this plugin before using it!
-YOU are choosing to make these modifications to your server, and if you point the finger at us for messing up your server, we will laugh at you.

-Thank you.
+## What makes it unique?

+The idea of using codebase of a utility client for a plugin that's meant to patch exploits.

+The plugin uses codebase from the [Meteor Client](https://github.com/MeteorDevelopment/meteor-client).
+It was stripped and modified to work with the Bukkit event system and Yaml based config system.

-## Main Feaures
+## Main Features
-- Multiple checks for removing illegal items
+- Multiple modules for removing illegal items
-- Lag preventions
+- Lag prevention modules
 - Discord Webhook based lag alert
 - MySQL database for statistics
 - Custom items with abilities